typeshed-internal/stub_uploader/SECURITY.md

 [typeshed_bot](https://pypi.org/user/typeshed_bot/) using an API token.
 The packages are owned solely by that user, so that no other user can upload new versions of the packages, in case an account gets compromised.

+## Reporting a Vulnerability

+To report an issue, go to https://github.com/typeshed-internal/stub_uploader/security.
+We commit to respond to any issue within 14 days and promptly fix any problems.